albakoehler/taed2/DatasetCard.md

 ### Data Splits

-The data set is divided into two splits: train (1600000	instances) and test (498 instances).
+The data set has only one split: train set, with 1600000 instances.

 ## Dataset Creation